-We all want to be remembered – fondly – 100 years from now.
-But the most promising path to that kind of immortality is via humility, nobility, self-sacrifice, and thinking of others.
-Have you taken the time to think about your legacy?
+If you want to be remembered 100 years from now—and to be remembered fondly—what you do today will determine whether that’s possible.
+The most promising path to that kind of immortality is via humility, nobility, self-sacrifice, and thinking of others.
 Here are 10 ways to be remembered 100 years from now.

-Legacy building is counterproductive as an end to itself.
+Legacy-building is counterproductive as an end.
 People who value their family above their own ego tend to be remembered for generations.

 Philosopher Howard Thurman said this: “Don’t ask what the world needs.
 Ask what makes you come alive, and go do it.
 Because what the world needs is people who have come alive.”

-We work hard to teach this to our children; then we forget about the principle for ourselves!
-Is today’s 62-inch TV really as important as your son’s future education?
-Is the satisfaction of a well-timed volley of sarcasm worth the cost to relationships?
-Or is this one-night-stand a good substitute for a lifetime of commitment?
+We work hard to teach this to our children and then we forget about the principle for ourselves.
+Is going into debt today for a $50,000 car really worth not having the money tomorrow for your son’s education?
+Does the satisfaction of a well-timed volley of sarcasm mean more to you than the relationship it might cost you?
+Is this one-night stand a good substitute for a lifetime of commitment?